-- In 2008 in Queensland, the proportion of Indigenous Australians aged 15 and over who were studying was higher than non-Indigenous Australians (19% compared with 16%).
-These rates are similar to those nationally (Table 2.06.1). - A higher proportion of Indigenous people from Queensland attended secondary school or a technical institution in 2008 than non-Indigenous people, but the proportion of Indigenous people who attended a university or other higher education was less than half that of non-Indigenous people (Table 2.06.1).
+- In 2008 in South Australia, the proportion of Indigenous Australians aged 15 and over who were studying was higher than non-Indigenous Australians (20% compared with 14%).
+Throughout Australia 19% of Indigenous Australians and 16% of non-Indigenous Australians aged 15 and over were studying (Table 2.06.1). - A higher proportion of Indigenous people from South Australia and Australia attended secondary school or a technical institution in 2006 than non-Indigenous people; however